mattermost/mattermost/doc/install/Configuration-Settings.md

 ## System Console Settings

-System Console config settings allow system administrators to customize their teams’ Mattermost experience.
-These settings can be modified from the System Console user interface or config.json.
-The System Console can be accessed by system administrators from the main menu.
-Warning: system administrators should be cautious to only grant admin privileges to team members who understand the critical nature of the settings they are adjusting.
+The System Console user interface lets system administrators manage a Mattermost server and multiple teams from a web-based user interface.
+The first user added to a new Mattermost install is assigned the system administrator role and can access the System Console from the main menu of any team.
+Setting changes in the System Console are stored in `config.json`.

 ### Service Settings